-When we sense that our spouse is stressed out or anxious, regardless of the situation, how can we bring them peace and comfort?
+When we sense that our spouse is stressed out or anxious, regardless of the situation, how can we bring peace and comfort in response?
 Here are some suggestions we think will be helpful.

-Our greatest weapon in the fight against a lack of peace is prayer and yet, it’s often the last thing we do.
+Our greatest weapon in the fight against a lack of peace is prayer.
+Yet, it’s often the last thing we do.
 Instead of using prayer as a last resort, make prayer your first resort.
 As soon as you’re aware of your spouse’s stress, ask them if you can pray for them.
-If they say yes, hold hands and pray for them to have wisdom, guidance, and peace.
+If they say “yes,” hold hands and pray for them to have wisdom, guidance, and peace.
 Pray as the Holy Spirit leads you.
 If your spouse isn’t interested in praying with you, don’t let that stop you from praying for them.

 When a husband or wife is restless or distressed, it can be easy to become annoyed or angry with them.
 We love the wisdom found in the Bible that says, “A gentle answer deflects anger, but harsh words make tempers flare,” (Proverbs 15:1 NLT).

 Have you ever been upset and then your spouse spoke to you in a calm, reassuring tone and you felt that stress immediately lift?
 With your words and tone of voice, you have the power to either bring peace to a situation or amp up the intensity and create more chaos.

 When a spouse is under pressure or hurting you may naturally want to offer solutions to them.
 You want to fix their issue or pain when maybe your spouse just wants to be heard.
 One of Brad’s friends told him that in his marriage he and his wife have a signal they use when his wife needs to vent and doesn’t want her husband to solve her problem.
 The wife will hold up two fingers and make a “V” signaling that she just wants to vent.
 The husband doesn’t try to find a solution to the issue but instead listens patiently to his wife.
 When she’s finished, she feels better and understood.
 She has more peace, and he met her needs.